Gratitude VS Appreciation: What You Need to Know

 This subtle shift in attitude can make all the difference in the world.

-Maintaining a gratitude journal helps us focus on the positive rather than the negative- allowing us to see things from a different perspective.
+Maintaining a gratitude journal helps us focus on the positive rather than the negative- allowing us to see things differently.

 AND The more we focus on the positives in life, the less time we have to entertain negative emotions.